Georges Doeuillet: Recognition and business expansion

 In 1914, he moved his maison to a larger location at 24 Place Vendôme.

 Doeuillet served as the President of the Chambre Syndicale de la Haute Couture until 1915.
 He was known for his refined and elegant design style.

 The French Government supported the couture "old masters" including Doeuillet during World War I. They sent dresses from their prestigious designers to demonstrate French fashion at the Panama Pacific International Exposition of 1915.
-Dresses designed by Georges Doeuillet can be found at the Metropolitan Museum of Art in New York City, the Musée des Arts Décoratifs at the Louvre in Paris, and at Alingsås Museeum in Alingsås, Sweden.
+Dresses designed by Georges Doeuillet can be found at the Metropolitan Museum of Art in New York City, the Musée des Arts Décoratifs at the Louvre in Paris, the Fabyan Villa Museum in Geneva, Illinois, and at Alingsås Museeum in Alingsås, Sweden.

 Death

-Georges Doeuillet died on March 20, 1934 in his flat, which was located at 34 avenue Montaigne in Paris.
+Georges Doeuillet died on 20 March 1934, in his flat, which was located at 34 avenue Montaigne in Paris.